theduckshepherd/theduckshepherd.github.io/_posts/2024-04-22-discussion-we-are-all-going-to-die.md

 ---
 layout: post
-title: "We Are All Going to Die"
+title: "(WIP) We Are All Going to Die"
 category: discussion
 ---